 Countertops

 In addition to the cabinets, the countertops are the first noticeable difference in a kitchen remodel.
-Countertop selection should take into consideration maintenance and durability, as well as design.
-For those that cook often, or have a family, a solid countertop piece will be easier to keep clean.
+Countertop selection should consider maintenance, durability, and design.
+For those who cook often or have a family, a solid countertop will be easier to keep clean.

 Flooring

-Hardwood, laminate, vinyl, tile….there are many great flooring choices to match the kitchen’s style and homeowner’s budget.
+Hardwood, laminate, vinyl, and tile….there are many great flooring choices to match the kitchen’s style and homeowner’s budget.
 The flooring in a kitchen often gets a lot of use.
 For those on a tighter budget, porcelain tile is a good choice because it does not chip or crack easily and is a good value for the money.
-By choosing a classic style, such as white subway tile or natural stone, the kitchen will not look outdated in a few years.
-For continuous flow, install the same flooring throughout the house, such as hardwood.

 Lighting

-Undercabinet LED task lighting, pendant fixtures, and recessed lighted are nice additions to an older kitchen.
+Undercabinet LED task lighting, pendant fixtures, and recessed lighting are nice additions to an older kitchen.
 Eco-friendly options will save money and last longer.
-If the kitchen does not have any natural light, the lighting will play an important role so the room is not too dim.
+If the kitchen does not have any natural light, the lighting will play an important role in keeping the room from being too dim.

 Walls, Ceilings, Doors, and Windows

-Any outdated windows or doors should be replaced to increase the insulation and save on energy costs.
+Any outdated windows or doors should be replaced to increase insulation and save energy costs.
 This is especially true in older homes.
-The trim around the doors and windows will also look refreshed with a new paint job.
+A new paint job will also refresh the trim around the doors and windows.

 Faucets and Plumbing